Creating LUKS‑Encrypted Volumes

 - [Required] Choose a Volume Source

-- Confirm the settings and create the volume by clicking Create Volume
+- Confirm the settings and create the volume by clicking Confirm

-OpenStack will now start creating the volume, which will appear under Volumes > Volumes after the page reloads.
+OpenStack will now start creating the volume, which will appear under Storage > Volumes after the page reloads.

 Using the OpenStack CLI